Girish-Krishnan/cse15l-lab-reports/lab3.md

 Output:
 ![](./lab3_imgs/color1.png)

+**What does it do and why is it useful?**

 This command finds all the lines in the file `ar104.txt` that contain the word "gene", and highlights the word "gene" in color.
+This helps emphasize the matching text and makes it easier to find the matching text.

-*Example 2: Highlighting the entire line in color*
+__*Example 2: Highlighting the entire line in color*__

 This highlights the text starting from "gene" until the end of the line.